OrcaBus/platform-integration-tests/README.md

 This CDK project manages multiple stacks.
 The root stack (the only one that does not include `DeploymentPipeline` in its stack ID) is deployed in the toolchain account and sets up a CodePipeline for cross-environment deployments to `beta`, `gamma`, and `prod`.

-To list all available stacks, run:
+To list all available stateless stacks, run:

 ```sh
 pnpm cdk-stateless ls